Quasars can Signpost Supermassive Black Hole Binaries: Summary and Conclusion

 Interestingly, we find the most luminous AGN in CRTS are the least likely to host a genuine binary.
 This is a consequence of the expected rarity of high mass SMBHBs \citep{casey-clyde_quasarbased_2022}, which implies high luminosity binary quasars should also be rare.
 In the next few years we expect CW observations will start definitively confirming/rejecting nearby SMBHB candidates \citep{mingarelli_local_2017,xin_multimessenger_2021}.
 If any binary quasar candidates can be confirmed, the combined multi-messenger information may yield significant insights to how the binary's orbit imprints on the observed quasar light-curve \citep[e.g.][]{dorazio_accretion_2013,farris_binary_2014,miranda_viscous_2017,munoz_circumbinary_2020}, in addition to the GW signal.

-CRTS is too shallow to effectively probe quasars with $L_{\rm bol} \lesssim 10^{45} \; \mathrm{erg} \; \mathrm{s}^{-1}$ in the volume $z \leq 1.5$.
-We expect Vera Rubin LSST to be complete to $L_{\rm bol} \gtrsim 10^{44} \; \mathrm{erg} \; \mathrm{s}^{-1}$ in this volume, \autoref{fig:mock_quasar_catalog}, placing stricter constraints on the SMBHB population.
+CRTS is too shallow to effectively probe quasars with $L \lesssim 10^{45} \; \mathrm{erg} \; \mathrm{s}^{-1}$ in the volume $z \leq 1.5$.
+We expect Vera Rubin LSST to be complete to $L \gtrsim 10^{44} \; \mathrm{erg} \; \mathrm{s}^{-1}$ in this volume, \autoref{fig:mock_quasar_catalog}, placing stricter constraints on the SMBHB population.
 Since the number of binaries at a given frequency scales with observation time as $T_{\rm obs}^{8 / 3}$, continued time-domain observations of quasars will reveal an increasing number of binary quasars with longer orbital periods.
 We therefore recommend time-domain quasar monitoring to continue as long as possible.
+Upcoming time-domain surveys such as Vera C. Rubin LSST will be crucial for improving constraints on the binary quasar population.

-Finally, using our new multimessenger technique we found that, at 95\% confidence, $3.0^{+32.5}_{-2.5} \%$ of massive galaxies, and $\lesssim 4 \%$ of quasars, host a SMBHB.
-Quasars are thus up to seven times more likely to host a binary than a random galaxy.
-Our SMBH mass function is fully consistent with our SMBHB mass function by construction, so our predicted SMBHB occupation fraction is self-consistent.
+Using our new multimessenger technique we found that, at 95\% confidence, $2.6^{+4.8}_{-1.8} \%$ of massive galaxies, and $\lesssim 5 \%$ of quasars, host a SMBHB.
+Our SMBH mass function is fully consistent with our SMBHB mass function by construction, as we build our SMBH mass function using only models and assumptions present in our SMBHB mass function.
+Our predicted SMBHB occupation fraction is thus self-consistent.
 This self-consistency is a feature of any SMBHB model derived from galaxy major-mergers (\citealp{sesana_stochastic_2008,sesana_systematic_2013,chen_probing_2017}, \citetalias{chen_constraining_2019}), though we are the first to use and highlight this fact.

+Finally, comparing the binary occupation fraction of galaxies to the occupation fraction of quasars, we thus find that quasars are up to five times more likely to host a binary than a random galaxy.
+Thus, despite the fact that only $8$ of the $111$ binary quasar candidates are likely to be genuine, quasars are not ruled out as preferential SMBHB hosts.
+Thus, targeted CW searches of quasars may be more likely to find genuine SMBHBs than searches on a random selection of galaxies.
+Moreover, confirming/rejecting binary quasar candidates (e.g., the CRTS candidate catalog) as genuine will be crucial for improving constraints on $\mathcal{F}_{\mathrm{BHB | QSO}}$.
+Indeed, the possibility of no genuine SMBHBs among the CRTS candidates can only be ruled out by a CW detection.

+Interestingly, a more massive SMBHB population could imply a higher upper limit on $\mathcal{F}_{\mathrm{BHB | QSO}} / \mathcal{F}_{\mathrm{BHB}}$.
+This is due to the fact that a more massive SMBHB population requires fewer binaries (i.e., a smaller $\mathcal{F}_{\mathrm{BHB}}$) to produce the same GWB (\autoref{eq:gwb}, \citealt{casey-clyde_quasarbased_2022}).
+Recent observations from the James Webb Space Telescope suggest a population of overmassive SMBHs relative to their host galaxies at high redshift \citep[e.g.,][]{li_tip_2024}.